Nikitha-Pulluri/Interview-questions/Intro-call-questions/readme.md

 ### Tell me about a time you had to collaborate with a cross-functional team to complete a project.

 In my recent project at Medical Mutual, I worked closely with engineering, HR, and business teams to build a resource onboarding dashboard.
-While I handled the backend data pipeline using Snowflake, Matillion, and Airflow, I also collaborated with frontend developers and business stakeholders to ensure the data was structured in a way that made sense for reporting and decision-making.
+While I handled the backend data pipeline using Snowflake, and Airflow, I also collaborated with frontend developers and business stakeholders to ensure the data was structured in a way that made sense for reporting and decision-making.

 We held regular sync-ups to align on requirements and timelines.
 I found it rewarding to translate technical data issues into clear updates that non-technical teams could act on.
 That collaboration helped us launch the platform smoothly and cut onboarding time by 25%.